alexcrisbrito/alexcrisbrito/README.md

 ## 🌱 Skills

-- Programming languages: Java, PHP and C#
+- Programming languages: Java and C#
 - Frameworks and libraries: Spring, Laravel, a bit of Symfony and .NET Framework
 - Version control: Git, GitHub
 - System Analysis